- Correlation seismology and application to the structure of the deep Earth.

 Anisotropy in the Earth’s inner core using coda-correlation wavefield:

-Eighty-five years ago, Inge Lehmann discovered seismologically that the Earth has an inner core (IC).
+85 years ago, Inge Lehmann discovered seismologically that the Earth has an inner core (IC).
 Today we know that the IC is a solid sphere mainly composed of iron-nickel alloy.
-The IC comprises only 0.7% of the volume of the Earth, and its surface is more than 5000 km beneath our feet, making investigations of its physical and chemical properties extremely challenging.
+The IC comprises roughly 0.7% of the volume of the Earth, and its surface is more than 5000 km beneath our feet, making investigations of its physical and chemical properties extremely challenging.
 The most powerful way to map its interior is using seismological tools – energy from earthquakes that travels through its structure.
 However, due to the lack of seismic data sensitive to the IC, many of its properties are unknown or not fully constrained.
-One of these properties is its seismic anisotropy – the directional dependence in sound wave velocity.
-Improved constraints on anisotropy are required to understand the crystallographic structure of iron stable at the IC’s temperatures and pressure.
-Therefore, anisotropy in the IC holds the key to understanding the Earth’s evolution and the magnetic field harboured in the liquid outer core.
+One of these properties is its seismic anisotropy – the directional dependence of sound wave velocity.
+Perhaps you wonder, why should we care about IC anisotropy?
+The answer is simple.
+Improved constraints on anisotropy in the IC may help us to understand the crystallographic structure of iron stable at the IC’s temperatures and pressure conditions, and give us insights into the evolutionary history of Earth’s core and magnetic field harboured in the liquid outer core.

 Joint inversion of receiver functions and surface-wave dispersion using a bayesian framework: